Jonny Lindfors

-Major General Dan Jonny Mattias Lindfors (born 25 February 1975) is a Swedish Army officer.
-Lindfors has served as commander of the King's Guard Battalion in the Life Guards, of Norrbotten Regiment, and as Assistant Chief of Armed Forces Training & Procurement.
-He assumed the position of Chief of Army on 18 June 2023.
+Lieutenant General Dan Jonny Mattias Lindfors (born 25 February 1975) is a Swedish Army officer who was commissioned in 1998.
+He has served in operational and command positions in Sweden and abroad, including deployments to Kosovo and Afghanistan.
+He has held several senior roles at Swedish Armed Forces Headquarters and commanded the Norrbotten Regiment.
+In 2021, he was promoted to brigadier general and appointed Assistant Chief of Armed Forces Training & Procurement.
+In June 2023, he became Chief of the Swedish Army and was promoted to major general.
+Since July 2026, he has served as Sweden's Military Representative to the EU and NATO in Brussels, with the rank of lieutenant general.

 Early life

 Lindfors was born on 25 February 1975 in Jukkasjärvi Parish in Jukkasjärvi, Norrbotten County, Sweden.
 He grew up in Kiruna in a family of miners.
 Lindfors wanted to be a fire engineer, sports teacher or architect as a youngster.
 He chose the military after his mandatory military service in Västernorrland Regiment (I 21) in Sollefteå.